Bernie Sanders Cancels Campaign Activity Until Further Notice Following Medical Emergency

 Sanders, who came to national prominence during his 2016 primary run against Hillary Clinton, is the only self-described socialist running in the field.
 He consistently comes in the top five candidates in the polls.
 Other 2020 candidates rushed to send well wishes to Sanders on Wednesday morning, including his close friend Sen. Elizabeth Warren, another of the field’s front runners.
 “Bruce, Team Warren, and I are sending all our best wishes for a speedy recovery to @BernieSanders.
 I hope to see my friend back on the campaign trail very soon,” Warren tweeted.

+While the U.S. Senate is currently in recess, Keane Bhatt, his Senate communications director, said in a statement to TIME that “the Senator intends to fulfill his Senate duties to the best of his ability upon the return to session.”

-TIME has reached out to Sanders’ campaign for further comment and Senate office for comment.
+TIME has reached out to Sanders’ campaign for further comment.